The Seishun 18 Kippu (3/3)

 It can be useful to carry with you a map of the national railway network to keep an eye on the route and see how much time you have till the next connection, especially if you are planning on using the Seishun 18 kippu more than one time.
 Book stores sell maps of the railway network, and a few diaries have a similar map in the last pages.

 However, be aware that the information available in English are limited.
-But I assume that people using this ticket are living in Japan, and therefore are able to understand Japanese (even if many times the names of the stations are not exactly easy to read).
+But we assume that people using this ticket are living in Japan, and therefore are able to understand Japanese (even if many times the names of the stations are not exactly easy to read).

 Seishun 18 kippu level 100

-After giving you the main details, I want to give you a few more advices to take even more advantage of this wonderful ticket that JR allows us to buy three times a year.
+After giving you the main details, we want to give you a few more advices to take even more advantage of this wonderful ticket that JR allows us to buy three times a year.

 When is the Seishun 18 kippu advantageous?